antaldaniel/greendeal/content/services/data-processing/index.md

 slides: data-curation
 ---

 *Data analysts spend 80% of their time on data processing, even though computers can perform these task much faster, with far less errors, and they can document the process automatically.
-Data processing can be shared: an analyst in a company and an analyst in an      NGO does not have to reprocess the very same data twice**

-*Data analysts spend 80% of their time on data processing, even though computers can perform these task much faster, with far less errors, and they can document the process automatically.
-Data processing can be shared: an analyst in a company and an analyst in an      NGO does not have to reprocess the very same data twice**
+Data processing can be shared: an analyst in a company and an analyst in an      NGO does not have to reprocess the very same data twice*

 See our blogpost [How We Add Value to Public Data With Imputation and Forecasting?](/post/2021-11-06-indicator_value_added/).